SpaceyaTech/HowTo-Node-Sessions/docs/INTRO.md

 ![Node](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExenpzN2RrbnBjNDUwd3JzaGwzbmhtcmE1Z2R3eXlzZHZuN3htYW9yZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/2fP66XQMqGByErDm63/giphy.gif)

-A JavaScript runtime environment is composed of several components that allow JavaScript code to be executed outside of a web browser:
+A JavaScript runtime environment is composed of several components:

 1. **JavaScript Engine**: This is the core component that interprets and executes JavaScript code.
 Examples include V8 (used in Node.js and Chrome) and SpiderMonkey (used in Firefox).